-Based upon our sale of shares of common stock in this offering (which assumes no exercise of the underwriters' over-allotment option) and shares of common stock in the concurrent private placement, the management fee payable to our Manager for the 12-month period beginning on , 2013 (assuming no additional equity is issued within this 12-month period) will be approximately \$ million.
+Assuming (i) the sale of 6,500,000 shares of our common stock in this offering (which assumes no exercise of the underwriters' over-allotment option) and 1,000,000 shares

-Type Expense reimbursement

-Termination fee

-Description

-We will generally pay or reimburse our Manager, quarterly in cash, for all of our direct operating expenses, including but not limited to legal, accounting, due diligence and investment costs, except for costs specifically required to be borne by our Manager under the management agreement.
+Type Description of our common stock in the concurrent private placement, (ii) the issuance of 37,500 long-term incentive plan units, or LTIP units, a special class of partnership interest in our operating partnership, to be granted to our executive officers and directors and to certain employees of our Manager and Freedom Mortgage who provide services to us upon completion of this offering pursuant to our 2013 Equity Incentive Plan and (iii) no additional equity is issued by us or our operating partnership during the year ending December 31, 2013, the management fee payable to our Manager for the remainder of the year ending December 31, 2013 will be approximately \$520,000.
+Expense reimbursement We will generally pay or reimburse our Manager, monthly in cash, for all of our direct operating expenses, including but not limited to legal, accounting, due diligence and investment costs, except for costs specifically required to be borne by our Manager under the management agreement.
 Our Manager will be responsible for all costs incident to the performance of its duties under the management agreement, including compensation of our Manager's employees and other related expenses.
 In some instances, our Manager will be entitled to be reimbursed for the costs of the wages, salaries and benefits incurred by our Manager with respect to certain personnel provided to us.

-Upon any termination of the management agreement by us, other than for cause, any non-renewal of the management agreement by us or any termination of the management agreement by our Manager due to our material breach of the management agreement, our Manager will be paid a termination fee equal to three times the average annual management fee earned by our Manager during the two four-quarter periods ending as of the end of the fiscal quarter preceding the date of termination.
+Termination fee Upon any termination of the management agreement by us, other than for cause, any non-renewal of the management agreement by us or any termination of the management agreement by our Manager due to our material breach of the management agreement, our Manager will be paid a termination fee equal to three times the average annual management fee earned by our Manager during the two four-quarter periods ending as of the end of the fiscal quarter preceding the date of termination.
 If we have not completed two full four-quarter periods as of the date of termination, the second partial four-quarter period will be annualized for purposes of the termination fee calculation.